open/close all folders

-- A Belgian Malinois dog named Cairo—until recently, the only member of the team who has been identified—was among the group of elite Navy Seals that conducted the fateful raid on Osama bin Laden's compound.
+- A Belgian Malinois dog named Cairo who was initially the only member of the team identified was among the group of elite Navy Seals that conducted the fateful raid on Osama bin Laden's compound.
 Considering that a police dog was among the many officers killed on 9/11, this practically doubles as either Laser-Guided Karma or a And This Is for... moment.

 - Speaking of whom, Sirius was a 4-year old golden labrador, a bomb-detecting canine for the Port Authority Police Department.
 His partner, Officer David Lim, left him in his kennel in the basement of the South Tower when he dashed off to aid in evacuating the buildings, but promised to come back for him.
 He was unable to rescue him before the collapse (ironically, partly because he himself was trapped in the rubble of the North Tower), but he still kept his promise—returning to the site to search for victims.
 When Sirius' remains were found on January 22, 2002, he was given all the respect that had been bestowed to his human counterparts—the machines were silenced, his remains were draped with a flag, a priest said a prayer over him, and all those present saluted as he was carried to a police truck .
 A memorial service in April of 2002 was attended by 400 people, including 100 K-9 teams, and two dog parks (one in Battery Park City, the other in New Jersey) was named after him, and he was awarded the Victoria Cross by the British Embassy.

 - Omar Eduardo Rivera (who is blind) was on the 71st floor of the North Tower of the World Trade Center.
 Fearing that he would never make it down the stairs in time, he released his dog Dorado from his harness so that the animal might have a chance to escape.
 The dog came back, nudged and pawed at him until it was finally obvious he was not leaving without his master, and led him down 70 flights of stairs to safety.